openconfig/featureprofiles/feature/experimental/policy/policy_vrf_selection/otg_tests/policy_based_traffic_steering_default_to_nondefault/README.md

 	- Expectations:
 		- All traffic must be successful<br><br><br>

-**PF-1.6.2: Traffic from ATE2:Port1 to ATE1:Port1 Prefix 1 migrated to Non-Default VRF using the VRF selection policy.**
+### PF-1.6.2: Traffic from ATE2:Port1 to ATE1:Port1 Prefix 1 migrated to Non-Default VRF using the VRF selection policy
   * ATE2 sends following IPv4 and IPv6 flows:
     * IPv4Prefix6/24 to IPv4Prefix1/24
     * IPv4Prefix7/24 to IPv4Prefix2/24